-For the nine months ended September 30, 2019, real GDP increased by 2.3% compared to the same period in 2018, driven mainly by private consumption.
-During that period, aggregate domestic demand increased by 2.3%, gross fixed capital formation increased by 4.8%, total consumption increased by 2.7% and exports decreased by 1.4%, while imports decreased by 1.3%, in each case compared to the same period in 2018.
-See, however, "Public Sector Finances-Government Expenditures-2020 Budget."
+For the nine months ended September 30, 2020, real GDP contracted 7.9% compared to the same period in 2019, with the sharpest contraction taking place in the second quarter of 2020 (14.5%).
+This contraction was mainly due to the impact of the measures implemented to prevent the spread of COVID-19 in the manufacturing and service sectors, which reduced demand for imports.
+During the nine months ended September 30, 2020, aggregate domestic demand decreased 11.2%, gross fixed capital formation decreased 13.2%, total consumption decreased 10.3% and exports decreased 1.2%, while imports decreased 15.1%, in each case in real terms when compared to the same period in 2019.